 We have already noted that many people, including doctors, nurses, ministers of religion and teachers, use some counselling skills as part of their work.
-Doctors, for example, listen to their patients, and they usually try to understand the complex messages which people in distress often wish to convey.
-There is a growing emphasis on the need for interpersonal skills training among health professionals, but even when this is undertaken, doctors and others cannot devote the necessary listening time to individual patients.
-In addition to this, doctors frequently tell their patients what to do, and the central focus in doctor/patient encounters tends towards the factual rather than the emotional aspects of problems presented.
-Smith and Norton (1999) highlight this dimension of doctor/patient interaction when they state that doctors are trained to transmit information.
-This transmission of information is usually factual in nature, and may as a result neglect affective or emotional aspects of communication.
+Doctors, for example, listen to their patients, and they usually try to understand the complex messages people in distress often wish to convey.
+There is a growing emphasis on the need for interpersonal skills training among health professionals, but, even when this is undertaken, doctors and others cannot devote the necessary listening time to individual patients.
+In addition to this, doctors frequently tell their patients what to do, and the central focus in doctor-patient encounters tends towards the factual rather than the emotional aspects of problems presented.
+Smith and Norton highlight this dimension of doctor-patient interaction when they state that doctors are trained in 'transmitting information' (1999:15).
+This transmission of information is usually factual in nature and may, as a result, neglect affective or emotional aspects of communication.
 This last point is applicable to people working in other areas of health care too.
 Despite the limitations just described, however, it is still the case that many health professionals, carers and others use what have come to be known as counselling skills in their daily work.
 A list of professionals in this category would include the following:

 - psychologists

 - welfare workers

 - career counsellors

 - teachers

 - nurses, health visitors and midwives

 - occupational therapists and speech therapists

 - social workers

 - physiotherapists

 - ministers of religion

 - voluntary and youth workers.

 This represents only a selection of the many areas of work in which some counselling skills form an integral part of the professional's role.
 All of these people are likely to benefit from further training.
 The reason for this is that even when their interpersonal skills are quite well developed, professional people gain a great deal from further skills training and the process of self-development, which is a fundamental part of counsellor training.
-These counsellor skills and attributes will be the subject of Chapter 2.
+These counsellor skills and attributes will be developed in Unit 2.

+CASE STUDY

-CASE STUDY Mrs Feltmann
+Mrs Feltmann

-Mrs Feltmann was a sixty-eight-year-old patient who attended her central GP surgery suffering from chest pains.
-She had a history of chronic obstructive airway disease, as well as a long-standing history of anxiety which had worsened over the previous six months.
-This heightened anxiety was associated with her recent move to the area and was further exacerbated by the experience of chest pains and profound worries about her health generally.
+Mrs Feltmann was a 68-year-old patient, who attended her central GP surgery suffering from chest pains.
+She had a history of chronic obstructive pulmonary disease (COPD), as well as a history of anxiety, which had worsened over the previous six months.
+This heightened anxiety was associated with her recent move to the area, and was further exacerbated by the experience of chest pains and profound worries about her health generally.
 Mrs Feltmann's doctor ensured that all aspects of her physical problems were investigated and treated.
-He referred her to a consultant chest physician, who suggested that she might benefit from stress counselling or some other form of psychological assistance.
-Mrs Feltmann tended to become tearful during visits to her GP and although he was sympathetic and attentive, he could not give her the time and the quality of support she obviously needed.
-When the subject of counselling was raised, Mrs Feltmann was enthusiastic about it, and an appointment was made with one of the counsellors who worked at the practice.
-During her first session with the counsellor, Mrs Feltmann talked at length about her health worries and about the sequence of events which had led to her state of anxiety.
-She also cried a great deal, and seemed relieved to express the pent-up emotions she had tried to ignore in the past.
+He referred her to a consultant chest physician, who suggested that she may benefit from stress counselling, or some other form of psychological assistance.

+Mrs Feltmann tended to become tearful during visits to her GP and, although he was sympathetic and attentive, he could not give her the time and the quality of support she obviously needed.
+When the subject of counselling was raised, Mrs Feltmann agreed to it and an appointment was made with the practice counsellor.

+During her first session with the counsellor, Mrs Feltmann talked at length about her health worries and the sequence of events that had led to her state of anxiety.
+She also cried a great deal and seemed relieved to express the pent-up emotions she had tried to ignore in the past.

 CLIENT: I never really wanted to move here.
-It was my husband's idea.
+It was my

+husband's idea.
 He always wanted to come here.
 I just went along with it and never said how I really feel.

-COUNSELLOR: You didn't state your true feelings ...
+COUNSELLOR: You didn't state your true feelings . . .